-A new study shows that just one hour of exposure to a blue night light increases blood sugar levels and consequently its consumption.
+A new study demonstrates that just one hour of exposure to blue light at night increases blood sugar levels and consequently its consumption.

 When I speak of blue light I mean the type of light produced by the displays of all types, including mobile phones.